 Everything your business does (or fails to do) is marketing.

-That’s to say, it’s telling people a story about your business.
+That’s to say, it’s giving people a story about your business.
 It’s setting their expectations.
 It’s building confidence in your services or creating doubt.
-It’s telling them what your priorities are.
+It’s telling the world what your priorities are.
 It’s positioning your business as a sound investment or an unnecessary risk.